What are SSB’s?

 Getting in longer practice sessions and ability to give more effort into their techniques.

-Either their levers and handle bars were bending or braking off, plastic cowls were cracking up and generator covers cracking and even spilling out oil at times.
+Either levers and handle bars were bending or braking off, plastic cowls were cracking up and generator covers cracking and even spilling out oil at times.

 Falls were basically time consuming and difficult to recover from and not to mention very costly.